dfourcfive/fischerandom_chess/README.md

 ```

 ## Validators
--Validates an arrangement of pieces :
+- Validates an arrangement of pieces :

 ```dart
 FischerRandomValidators validators = FischerRandomValidators();